-• Arts Education: The Commission has a variety of programs that enrich the work of teachers in the public schools: artist residencies, the educational programs of nonprofit arts organizations around the state, small grants to teachers for innovative programs that use the arts in other areas of the curriculum, and touring performers that go into schools.
+• Arts Education: The Commission has a variety of programs that enrich the work of teachers in the public schools: artist residencies, the educational programs of nonprofit arts organizations around the state, and touring performers that go into schools.

-The agency communicates extensively with its art education clients through email.
-The agency Arts in Education coordinator regularly searches the Internet for current research on arts education issues and trends to distribute to the field.
-The agency has experimented with online artist residencies for high schools.
-The agency provides workshops on the use of technology in the classroom as part of the annual agency conference.
+The agency communicates primarily with its arts education clients through email and the website.
 These strategies can be funded from the agency base budget.
 The agency measures success by the number of school divisions with expanded arts education programs.

-• Database: The agency has a significant investment of training and experience in its DOS-based database software which drives the agency's grants information management system.
+- Database: The agency has a significant investment of training and experience in its DOS-based database software which drives the agency's grants information management system.
 This software has been running fine on Windows XP work stations, but the program is starting to have problems.
 This issue mandates the migration of the agency's database applications and records to a more modern and flexible system.
-The agency has no full-time IT staff, and this project will require extensive IT planning and support which is beyond the expertise of current staff.

-• Base Budget: VITA has a fixed rate structure that requires substantial financial resources above and beyond what is currently in the agency's annual operating budget for IT.
+The agency has no full-time IT staff, and this project will require extensive IT planning and support which is beyond the expertise of current staff. - Base Budget: VITA has a fixed rate structure that requires substantial financial resources above and beyond what is currently in the agency's annual operating budget for IT.
 VITA's service plan would ensure that the agency has up to date hardware and operating software, but would not address the challenge of migrating the agency's grants information management system and records to a new software platform.
-It will not be possible to accomplish this objective within the agency's base budget.

-• Proposed IT Solutions:
+It will not be possible to accomplish this objective within the agency's base budget. - Proposed IT Solutions: